 helpUri property

-A reportingDescriptor object MAY contain a property named helpUri whose value is a string containing the absolute URI [RFC3986] of the primary documentation for the reporting item.
+A reportingDescriptor object MAY contain a property named helpUri whose value is a localizable string (§3.5.2) containing the absolute URI [RFC3986] of the primary documentation for the reporting item.

-NOTE: The documentation might include examples, contact information for the authors, and links to additional information.
+NOTE 1: The documentation might include examples, contact information for the authors, and links to additional information.

+NOTE 2: This property is localizable so that help information in different languages can be viewed at different URIs.

 help property

-A reportingDescriptor object MAY contain a property named help whose value is a multiformatMessageString object (§3.12) which provides the primary documentation for the reporting item.
+A reportingDescriptor object MAY contain a property named help whose value is a localizable multiformatMessageString object (§3.12, §3.12.2) which provides the primary documentation for the reporting item.

 NOTE: This property is useful when help information is not available at a URI, for example, in the case of a custom rule written by a developer, as opposed to one supplied by the tool vendor.